gpadolina/TimeSeries-notes/TimeSeries/09 - DynamicRegressionModels.md

 * for data with more than one seasonal period, Fourier terms of different frequencies can be included.
 * the smoothness of the seasonal pattern can be controlled by K, the number of Fourier sin and cos pairs - the seasonal pattern is smoother for smaller values of K.
 * the short-term dynamics are easily handled with a simple ARMA error.

+The only real disadvantage (compared to a seasonal ARIMA model) is that the seasonality is assumed to be fixed - the seasonal pattern is not allowed to change over time.